UNNATURAL CAUSES is inequality making us sick? HEALTH EQUITY research topics and resources to learn more

 WEB-EXCLUSIVE VIDEO, Unnatural Causes

 As Dr. Donald Warne explains, there is a direct biochemical connection between living in poverty and blood sugar levels.
-The stress of being poor and of having family members die young creates a complicated web of cultural values and beliefs that make controlling klockor kopior diabetes more difficult.
+The stress of being poor and of having family members die young creates a complicated web of cultural values and beliefs that make controlling diabetes more difficult.
 Add to that the lack of availability of healthy food and it's no wonder diabetes rates are high.

 Image Thumbnail Indians' Water Rights Give Hope for Better Health E-mail to a friend